How Harvard Teaches CS Students How To Code - Slashdot

 Don't let that stop you blindly writing the entire course off though.

 Western civilization is truly collapsing.
-(Score:4, Insightful)
+(Score:5, Insightful)

 When it's time to assign grades, Malan and his teaching fellows have lots of in-depth conversations about how each student has improved relative to where he or she started...